 Procedure for Selection

-- have overall GPA of at least 3.3; and statistical science GPA of at least 3.5 maintained until graduation.
+- Have overall GPA of at least 3.3; and statistical science GPA of at least 3.5 maintained until graduation.

-- submit application to the Director of Undergraduate Studies at least one semester prior to graduation.
+- Submit an application to the Director of Undergraduate Studies at least one semester prior to graduation.
 The application must include a research paper (thesis) proposal including title and brief plan of implementation.
 The research proposal should be made in consultation with your advisor and a faculty member having expertise in the area in which you wish to do independent work.

-- write research paper (thesis) demonstrating significant independent work in statistical science, written under the supervision of a regular-rank faculty member of the Department of Statistical Science.
+- Write a research paper (thesis) demonstrating significant independent work in statistical science, written under the supervision of a regular-rank faculty member of the Department of Statistical Science.
 The thesis, which must be completed 6 weeks prior to graduation, may be written as part of independent study credit.
 Note that independent study credit must be approved by the DUS by the end of drop/add period of a given semester.

 The Director of Undergraduate Studies and the Chair of the Department determine whether you will be admitted to candidacy for distinction.
 The application will be considered in the context of your interest, academic record, and professional goals.
 Please see the Trinity College Academic Requirements for graduation with double honors.

 By the end of the second full week of classes in January, the student and research advisor will name a three-person committee to evaluate the paper and oral presentation.